i4452963/journal/_drafts/journal.md

 ---
-title: Name of Journal
+title: Welcome to Your 1-Textfile Journal For Life!
 ---

-# Beginning of Journal
+# Beginning of Journal - Type @j to start a new entry.
 --------------------------------------------------------------------------------